More About This Recipe

+Turmeric is a very interesting yet often misunderstood spice.
 It may seem exotic to you, but most of us eat more turmeric than we think!
-This is because it is used as a natural food coloring in many off the shelf food products, especially yellow mustard.
+This is because it is used as a natural food coloring in many off-the-shelf food products, especially yellow mustard.

 Another reason that turmeric is misunderstood is that it has a very short shelf life.
-In my opinion, after 5 months in your cabinet, it has lost about half of its potency.
+In my opinion, after five months in your cabinet, it has lost about half of its potency.
 A few more months and it develops a musty, almost moldy scent.
-I mentioned in my last spice post that buying whole spices can lengthen their shelf life, but unfortunately whole turmeric sticks are hard to find and not very convenient to use in the kitchen.
+And unfortunately whole turmeric sticks are hard to find and not very convenient to use in the kitchen.
 So be sure to buy the powder in very small quantities and write the date on the package!

-This simple stir-fry really lets the turmeric flavor (and color) come through in the final dish.
-It's a nice change from your standard chicken and broccoli stir-fry that will have you Googling for more turmeric recipes by the time you finish eating!
+This simple stir fry really lets the turmeric flavor (and color) come through in the final dish.
+It's so vibrant, and a nice change from your standard chicken and broccoli stir fry.
+Serve with rice and see just how good it is!
+You'll be Googling more turmeric recipes by the time you finish eating.